quotes

 the archivist August 18, 2021

-Health is Membership Wendell Berry Wendell Berry delivered a speech at the conference “Spirituality and Healing,” at Louisville, Kentucky, on October 17, 1994.
+Health Is Membership Wendell Berry Wendell Berry delivered a speech at the conference “Spirituality and Healing,” at Louisville, Kentucky, on October 17, 1994.
 Below is an excerpt: So far, I have been implying my beliefs at every turn.
 Now I had better state them openly.
 I take literally the statement in the Gospel of John […]